Aconitum: Etymology

 The name aconitum comes from the Greek word ἀκόνιτον, which may derive from the Greek akon for dart or javelin, the tips of which were poisoned with the substance, or from akonae, because of the rocky ground on which the plant was thought to grow.
 The Greek name lycoctonum, which translates literally to "wolf's bane", is thought to indicate the use of its juice to poison arrows or baits used to kill wolves.
 The English name monkshood refers to the cylindrical helmet, called the galea, distinguishing the flower.

 Description

 The dark green leaves of Aconitum species lack stipules.
 They are palmate or deeply palmately lobed with five to seven segments.
-Each segment again is trilobed with coarse sharp teeth.
+Each segment is trilobed with coarse sharp teeth.
 The leaves have a spiral (alternate) arrangement.
 The lower leaves have long petioles.